baendlorel/archiver/README.md

 ## Update

-Check whether there is a newer version of Archiver.
-If there is, it will be downloaded and installed automatically.
+Check for a newer version of Archiver.
+If available, it will be downloaded and installed automatically.

 _Internet connection required!_